Azure/azure-sdk-tools/doc/development/powershell.md

 - When writing a powershell cmdlet file, keep the file as small as possible, or organize your code into functions.
 Scripts tend to grow in size and complexity over time with incremental edits from many authors, and it is much easier to understand, test and refactor code when it is written in a modular way from the start.
 - Isolate calls to dependencies inside their own cmdlet files or within functions.
 This makes it easier to abstract these calls for testing.
+- Add `[CmdletBinding()]` to the top of scripts to support [powershell common parameters](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters?view=powershell-7.2).
 - Avoid global state where possible.
 Powershell has very liberal scoping rules, and it is easy to take dependencies on variables that are defined outside a code block, which can lead to hard to debug issues.
 Where possible, only treat script parameters and variables defined at the top of the file as read-only global variables.
 - Try not to rely on exporting your code as a powershell module.
 Favor [dot sourcing](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-7.2#script-scope-and-dot-sourcing) when possible.
-There are lots of downsides to working with module imports in local development settings that make them not worth it.
-This guideline some limitations, e.g. if you want to test class instance assertions via Pester, you cannot export the class types without using module imports.
+Module imports are more finicky in the dev loop and and cause more trouble than they are worth.
+- Import our common powershell modules for handling operations like logging, github/devops APIs, etc. See [common.ps1](https://github.com/Azure/azure-sdk-tools/blob/main/eng/common/scripts/common.ps1) for more information.
+This file is mirrored to every SDK repository.

 ## Functionality